Skip to content

 Understanding Italian car rental requirements

 Before diving into the process of how to rent a car in Italy, it’s crucial to understand the basic requirements and regulations.
-Italy has specific rules that differ from other European countries, and being prepared will save you considerable time and stress at the rental counter.
+In fact, Italy has specific rules that differ from other European countries, and being prepared in advance will ultimately save you considerable time and stress at the rental counter.

 Essential documentation

-To rent a car in Italy, you’ll need to present several important documents.
-First, a valid driver’s license from your home country is mandatory—you must have held it for at least one year.
-For non-EU licenses, an International Driving Permit (IDP) is legally required to accompany your original license.
-This translation must be obtained before arriving in Italy, as it cannot be issued locally.
+To rent a car in Italy, you will need to present several important documents.
+First of all, a valid driver’s license from your home country is mandatory—you must have held it for at least one year.
+Furthermore, for non-EU licenses, an International Driving Permit (IDP) is legally required to accompany your original license.
+Since this translation cannot be issued locally, it must be obtained before arriving in Italy.

 🌟 Pro tip: request your International Driving Permit at least four weeks before your trip, as processing times can vary.
 In the US, these are issued by AAA, while other countries have their own authorized agencies.